 The Hobgoblin was well trained, their defensive stance making it difficult for the Rogue’s rapier to find an opening.
 With a silent understanding that came from years of fighting side by side, the Fighter came up behind the hobgoblin, splitting his attention and making his moves uncertain, vulnerable.
 Not long after, the Fighter’s great axe found the meat of the hobgoblin’s shoulder and the Rogue’s rapier found the soft spot between his ribs.
 Two on one was the odds they preferred.

 When a creature and at least one ally are within 5ft of the same enemy on opposite sides, that enemy is flanked.
-Each of the creatures flanking have advantage on melee attacks against it.
+Each of the creatures flanking has advantage on melee attacks against it.

-A popular, though unofficial, alternative to this rule is to offer a +1 to attack rolls instead of advantage, as advantage is fairly easy to come by; this makes flanking less redundant and allows it to stack with advantage from another source.
+A popular, though unofficial, alternative to this rule is to offer a +1 to attack rolls instead of advantage, as advantage is relatively easy to come by; this makes flanking less redundant and allows it to stack with advantage from another source.